wavemotion-dave/DS994a/README.md

 Versions :
 -----------------------
+V0.6: 21-Jan-2023 by wavemotion-dave
+* Re-write of the CPU core.
+It's 20% smaller and 20% faster.
+* Added ability to list disk contents so you can see what programs are on it.
+* Added write-backing of .DSK files.
+When they chagne the file is written out in the background.
+* Added SAMS 512K expanded memory support - must be enabled in OPTIONS on a per-game basis.
+* Added new cartridge types to support SuperCart 8K, MiniMemory 4K and Milton Bradley MBX carts (with and without special 1K RAM).
+* New splash screen... new logo icon... a fresh start!

 V0.5: 12-Jan-2023 by wavemotion-dave
 * Streamlined save and load of save state so it's only 2 blocks of SD card (64K).
 Old saves will not work with version 0.5 - so finish your games before you upgrade.
 * Fixed banking so that Skyway8.bin (and probably others) will load properly.